Amazon DynamoDB Requirements and Considerations

 -

-For DynamoDB tables larger than 800 GB, you must increase the default Max task DPUs per account in the AWS region where the AWS Glue job runs.
+For DynamoDB tables larger than 2.5 GB, you must increase the default Max task DPUs per account in the AWS region where the AWS Glue job runs.
+Contact your Cohesity account team to request an increase in the Max task DPUs per account.